cherianyit/AdventuresInOlumal/Tum Nus - Level 6.md

 - Wand of Smiles [Baloney]
 	- Forces user to smile with some saving throw
 - Boots of Spiderclimb
+- Ring of Protection
+	- +1 to AC
+- Ring of Featherfall [ATTUNED]
+	- Featherfall perpetually active
+	- From Xyther
+- Shadow Steel Handcuffs
+	- Made from shadow

 ## Equipment
 - Explorer’s Pack